darklife/darkriscv/README.md

 - XilinX AC701 A200: equipped with a Xilinx Artix-7 A200 running at 90MHz
 - QMTech SDRAM LX16: equipped with a Xilinx Spartan-6 LX16 running at 50MHz

+The speeds are related to available clocks in the boards and different clocks may be generated by programming a DCM.

 Both Avnet and Xilinx boards supports a 115200 bps UART for console, 4xLEDs for debug and on-chip 4KB ROM and 4KB RAM (as well the RESET button to restart the core and the DEBUG signals for an oscilloscope).
 I received two